lukaskatko/covey.town/README.md

 ### Setting up the backend

-#### 1. Create .env with Twilio information
+#### 1a.
+New TWILIO account instructions

+Below are instructions for users who need to create a new TWILIO account.
+If you have a TWILIO account, skip to 1b.

 To run the backend, you will need a Twilio account.
 Twilio provides new accounts with $15 of credit, which is more than enough to get started.
 To create an account and configure your local environment:

 1. Go to [Twilio](https://www.twilio.com/) and create an account.
 You do not need to provide a credit card to create a trial account.
 2. Create an API key and secret (select "API Keys" on the left under "Settings")

+#### 1b.
+New TWILIO account instructions

-3. Create a `.env` file in the `services/roomService` directory, setting the values as follows:
+Create a `.env` file in the `services/roomService` directory, setting the values as follows:

 | Config Value            | Description                               |
 | ----------------------- | ----------------------------------------- |